-CORE PRINCIPLES OBJECTIVE • Executive compensation should be aligned to the achievement of corporate goals and objectives and provide line of sight to annual and Improve long-term corporate strategies without promoting unacceptable levels of risk to the Company. shareholder value • A significant portion of an executive's compensation should be "performance-based" and should hold executives accountable for the Improve achievement of corporate objectives and increases in shareholder value. shareholder value • The compensation program should promote an "ownership culture" through the use of stock-based compensation and ownership Improve guidelines that clearly define expected levels of ownership in MSA's stock. shareholder value • The compensation program should reward each executive's individual performance and unique responsibilities while assuring a fair Attract, retain and and competitive approach. motivate superior talent • The compensation program should recognize and reward an executive's loyalty and tenure with the company by providing financial security following retirement.
-Attract, retain and motivate superior talent
+CORE PRINCIPLES OBJECTIVE Executive compensation should be aligned to the achievement of corporate goals and objectives and provide line of sight to annual and long-term Improve corporate strategies without promoting unacceptable levels of risk to the Company. shareholder value · A significant portion of an executive's compensation should be "performance-based" and should hold executives accountable for the achievement of Improve corporate objectives and increases in shareholder value. shareholder value The compensation program should promote an "ownership culture" through the use of stock-based compensation and ownership guidelines that Improve clearly define expected levels of ownership in MSA's stock. shareholder value The compensation program should reward each executive's individual performance and unique responsibilities while assuring a fair and competitive Attract, retain and approach. motivate superior talent • The compensation program should recognize and reward an executive's loyalty and tenure with the company by providing financial security following Attract, retain and retirement. motivate superior talent